 Get Some Outside Advice

 Those aren’t easy questions to answer.
 If you find yourself in the middle of this debate without a clear way to make a decision, I highly recommend talking to an admissions consultant.
 I’m a big fan of mbaMission, and there are plenty of other firms out there.
-(Nnote: mbaMission offers a free phone consultation.
-Check their website for details and take advantage of any free offers!)
+Call them up and ask for help!
+(Note: many consulting firms will offer free advice online or a free phone consultation.
+Check their websites for details and sign up for any free offers!)

 What was that about Banking and Consulting…?